jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] Then it is basically just loose ideas, that might have been given a too prominent place.
 Maybe put it elsewhere, if it is just unhelpful for visual overview, perhaps. > Some are more than that.
 I keep em this way.
 - [x] I like that I seem to build tolerance (back) for not exactly knowing where I am going with it, gradually shaping it, and just taking my time to make things more overviewable, regardless of whether someone might think it is time well spent or not.
 I myself just create more overview and understanding of the material that way.

-#### Postponed

-##### 2020-05-14 Postponed Encircle Broader View / Construct Drafts Neater Folders

-- Making folder sub-division neater of "Framework" (inside Software-System-Docs), now that the topics have found a new place.

 ### Scoping

+#### TODO

+##### 2021-03-30 TODO Scoping Encircle-Language-Spec-Plans

+- [ ] Encircle-Language-Spec-Plans repository
+    - [ ] 'Out-of-scope' things might need distinction between "Broader View", "Construct Drafts" and not to be part of the Encircle-Language-Spec-Plans at all.

 #### Done